The classical appearance of an uncomplicated elbow hygroma. Photo by Dr. Allison Witherow

 Treatment for uncomplicated hygroma is basically changing the bedding or surface upon which the dog lies.

 Healing complicated hygroma

 Complicated hygroma after surgical healing is complete.
 The callus did not require removal here.
 Photo by MarVistaVet.

 If the hygroma becomes infected, it will become tender and surgical drainage becomes necessary.
-If the surface of the hygroma is not ulcerated, it can be drained and flushed and rubber drains inserted to allow for further drainage into bandages.
+If the surface of the hygroma is not ulcerated, it can be drained and flushed.
+Rubber drains can be inserted into it to allow for further drainage into bandages.
 The bandages should be changed daily but it should resolve after a couple of weeks.
 If only drains are needed and no trimming is needed, the natural callus on the elbow will be preserved to protect the area; any surgery that disrupts the natural callus is asking for trouble.

 Any time a hygroma is lanced and opened, the potential exists for the area to be unable to heal.
 After all, the reason the hygroma formed in the first place is because the damaged soft tissue was unable to heal.
-The extensive motion of the elbow area works against healing as well.
-Establishing soft bedding is imperative.
+The extensive motion of the elbow area also hampers healing.
+Establishing soft bedding is critical.
 If the hygroma is infected, there is no choice but to flush and drain it.